-17. Staff role following a referral
+18. Staff role following a referral

-Once a referral has been made to MASH a school Link worker (who may also be the Lead Professional) will be identified to hold the case.
-In the case of Early Help and Prevention Intervention this will usually the person who best knows the family which in most cases this would be the Head of
+Once a referral has been made to MASH a member of school staff (who may also be the Lead Professional) will be identified to hold the case.
+In the case of Early Help and Prevention Intervention this will usually the person who best knows the family which in most cases this would be the Head of House.

-House.
 For referred cases that require a Section 17 Assessment and subsequent Plan (Child in Need) or a Section 47 Assessment and subsequent Plan (Child Protection Plan) this will be the DSL or a deputy DSL.

-18. Concerns about a staff member or volunteer
+19. Concerns about a staff member or volunteer

-If you have concerns about a member of staff (including temporary or supply staff) or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to either Nys Hardingham, Executive Headteacher or Katie Holness (DSL) - who will discuss it with the Executive Headteacher at the first opportunity.
-If the concerns/allegations are about the Headteacher, speak to the Chair of Governors and make contact with the LADO (information on contact details in this policy, in the safeguarding leaflet available in reception and on the posters in the admin office.
-The Head of school/Chair of Governors will then follow the procedures set out in appendix 3, if appropriate.
+If you have concerns about a member of staff (including temporary or supply staff) or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to either Chris Doherty, Headteacher or Katie Holness (DSL) - who will discuss it with the Headteacher at the first opportunity.
+If the concerns/allegations are about the Headteacher, speak to the Chair of Governors and make contact with the LADO (information on contact details in this policy, in the safeguarding leaflet available in reception and on the posters in the admin office).
+The Chair of Governors will then follow the procedures set out in appendix 3, if appropriate.
 Contact details for the Chair of Governors can be located on the school's website.